Wallace Smith (illustrator): Fantazius Mallare censorship and illustration art

-His early 1920s illustrations show Smith's extraordinary pen skills.
-Dark and obscure, expressionist and linear, dominated by large black fields they reveal influences of later heritage of Beardsley and Harry Clarke at same time his very distinguishable character.
+His early 1920s illustrations show Smith's emphasis on pen skills.
+Dark and obscure, expressionist and linear, dominated by large black fields they reveal influences of later heritage of Beardsley and Harry Clarke at the same time his own character.

 During his assignments in Mexico, Smith closely observed the peasants for whom Pancho Villa waged war.
 In his 1923 book, The Little Tigress: Tales Out of the Dust of Mexico, he wrote sympathetically about their plight and brought them to life in his trademark stark black-and-white drawings.
 In the next few years he wrote short stories published in a variety of magazines including Liberty, The American Magazine, and Blue Book Magazine.